hds-sandbox/bulk_RNAseq_course/develop/07_extra_contrast_design.md

 ## Extra: imbalanced design

-Let’s take our previous example, but drop one of the samples from the data, so that we only have 2 replicates for it.
+Let's take our previous example, but drop one of the samples from the data, so that we only have 2 replicates for it.

 ``` r
 dds <- dds[, -1] # drop one of the patient C samples